yarcat/playground/sort-benchmark/README.md

 No attempt to write perfect sort functions.
-Just comparing the asymptotics of quick and merge sorts.
+Just comparing the asymptotics of quick and merge sorts for *linked lists*.
 Please note that quick uses element [0] as a pivot point.
 This means that we expect the random case to perform approx equally, and sorted/reversed cases to suck.

+Also benchmarks generate lots of garbage, so I'm not sure how reliable it gets after some time.
+Most probably not reliable at all.
+But at least we can see our expectations clearly.

 ```
 $ go test -bench .